Mesothelioma Stages

 • CT scans are detailed images of the body used to find the exact cancer location and spread to determine the mesothelioma stage.

 • MRI scans use powerful magnets to look deep into the body’s tissues.
-According to the ACS, MRI scans may be helpful when determining if pleural mesothelioma has spread to the diaphragm.
+According to the ACS, MRI scans can help determine if pleural mesothelioma has spread to the diaphragm.

-• PET scans use a camera to detect radioactivity in a patient’s body.
+• PET scans allow doctors to see if the cancer has spread to lymph nodes or other areas.
 Before the scan, patients are injected with a low-dose radioactive sugar that is absorbed more quickly by cancer cells.
-The PET scan image can help doctors see if mesothelioma has spread to the lymph nodes or other areas.
+The PET scan detects where the sugar has spread to.

 Mesothelioma doctors often take PET and CT scans at the same time to compare areas where the cancer appears to be concentrated (PET scan) with a more detailed image (CT scan).

-“It’s important to discuss mesothelioma staging after you’ve had your CT or PET scan with your surgeon or oncologist.”
+“It’s important to discuss mesothelioma staging with your surgeon or oncologist after you’ve had your CT or PET scan.”

 Amy Fair, RN, Mesothelioma Patient Advocate

-Mesothelioma life expectancy describes how long doctors think you will live after being diagnosed.
-Life expectancy is influenced by your age, the type and stage of your mesothelioma, and your overall health at the time of diagnosis.
+Mesothelioma life expectancy describes how long doctors think a patient will live after being diagnosed.
+Life expectancy is influenced by the type, stage, and cell type of your mesothelioma, as well as your age and overall health at the time of diagnosis.

 StageLife Expectancy